-- What they are buying - What risks they are managing through insurance - What risks they are still financially exposed to broker finds the answer to the question, he or she must clearly understand it and anticipate any further questions.
+- What they are buying - What risks they are managing through insurance - What risks they are still financially exposed to knowledgeable source.
+However, it is not enough for the producer to merely repeat a reliable source's answer.
+Assuming the agent or broker finds the answer to the question, he or she must clearly understand it and anticipate any further questions.
 It is also worth noting that, as in many situations in life, it is sometimes best to admit that you do not know the answer to a question and to advise the person to ask a more specialized individual.
 It should go without saying that a consumer will appreciate honesty more than factually shaky and potentially harmful advice.

 Many of the ethical duties mentioned above relate to the broader issue of knowledge and competence among insurance producers.
 Insurance agents should be well-schooled about the products they sell.
-Brokers should also make themselves as informed as possible of the various policies that they can provide from various companies.
+Brokers, who will lack the in-house training that an agent might receive, should also make themselves as informed as possible of the various policies that they can provide from various companies.

 Of course, no insurance producer knows the answer to every question.
-Competent, ethical insurance professionals admit when they do not have an answer for a consumer and then attempt to follow up on the query by diligently consulting a more knowledgeable source.
-However, it is not enough for the producer to merely repeat a reliable source's answer.
-Assuming the agent or
+Competent, ethical insurance professionals admit when they do not have an answer for a consumer and then attempt to follow up on the query by diligently consulting a more